Somerton, Oxfordshire: Economic and social history

 Somerton was farmed in an open field system of four fields until William Fermor secured an inclosure act from Parliament in 1765, the Somerton Inclosure Act 1765 (5 Geo.
 3. c.
 83 Pr.).
 Thereafter Somerton's population grew, reaching 400 in the 1821 census.
 The stretch of the Oxford Canal between Banbury and Tackley was completed in 1787.
 It runs along the Cherwell valley, and at Somerton it passes between the river and the village.
 Somerton Deep Lock was built 2/5 mi north of the village.

 Building of the Oxford and Rugby Railway between and began in 1845.
 By the time the line opened the Great Western Railway had taken it over.
 In Somerton the railway threads along the valley between the Oxford Canal and the foot of the hill on which the village stands, and a bridge carries it over the road to North Aston.
 The GWR opened a station just south of the bridge in 1855; originally named Somerton, it was renamed in 1907, although Fritwell is 2 mi away.
 The station attracted the opening of a public house, the Railway Inn.
 British Railways closed the station in 1964.
 The Railway Inn has since followed suit.

 Some of the land on which the railway was built belonged to the Free School, and some of the money that the GWR paid in compensation was spent on repairs to the school.
 In the 19th century the village population grew and the school population grew with it.
 In a reorganisation of schools in 1930 the Free School became a junior school and senior pupils from Somerton had to go to Fritwell.
 The school was still open in the 1950s but has since closed.

 Barnes Memorial Hall

-After the First World War the Rev Dr Barnes, who had been Rector of Somerton since 1875, organised the building of the first village hall.
+After the First World War, George Barnes, who had been rector of Somerton since 1875, organised the building of the first village hall.
 Barnes retired in 1923; the hall was completed in 1924 and it was named the Barnes Memorial Hall in his memory.
 By the 2000s the first hall was suffering from subsidence and a leaking roof.
 In December 2008 the Big Lottery Fund granted its trustees £311,000 to rebuild the hall for the village.
 The new Barnes Memorial Hall was completed in May 2010.